Operating While Intoxicated

 Is my driver’s license suspended?

-What is an ignition interlock device and will I have to have to install it?
+What is an ignition interlock device and will I have to install it?

 Can I just pay my Operating while Intoxicated citation and not appear in court?

-- Yes, however, we strongly encourage you to appear on your scheduled due date.
-Additional paperwork will be given on your court date and personnel can answer any additional questions you may have.
+- Yes, however, we strongly encourage you to appear on your scheduled court date.
+Additional paperwork will be given on your court date and court personnel can answer any additional questions you may have.

 Can I take my alcohol assessment at any assessment facility?